IgoMedeiros/binary-tree-traverse-javascript/README.md

 This code is distributed under the MIT License.
 ```

-This `README.md` provides a detailed explanation of the problem, the recursive and iterative solutions, and their time and space complexities, ensuring clarity and depth.
+This `README.md` file provides a detailed explanation of the postorder traversal problem, its implementation, and complexity analysis, along with usage instructions.